import-pandas-as-numpy/import-pandas-as-numpy.github.io/content/posts/xz-backdoor/index.md

 some arbitrary code entry into your codebase.
 So... how do we secure this?

 The answer: **You probably can't.** At least, not in the way you're thinking of.
 It seems reasonable to me to review new introductions into your SBOM itself; I would like to know when I have a new package added or removed from my dependency list.
-And I will and brief myself on changes to this overview of my code composition.
-But I cannot possibly dictate the level of time it might take to review any changes to these dependencies themselves.
+And I often do, and brief myself on changes to this overview of my code composition.
+But I cannot possibly dedicate the level of time it might take to review any changes to these dependencies themselves.

 ### Enter Software Composition Analyis (SCA)